 Recent studies have suggested that Western-born Muslims still retain a strong link with Islam, as high if not higher than their immigrant Muslim counterparts.

-A Pew Research poll of US-born Muslims and Muslim immigrants last year showed little difference in levels of religious observance, be it fasting, prayer or wearing a headscarf, between the two Muslim groups.
+A Pew Research poll of US-born Muslims and Muslim immigrants, conducted just a few years ago, showed little difference in levels of religious observance, be it fasting, prayer or wearing a headscarf, between the two Muslim groups.
 At the same time, both groups also expressed pride in their national identity and satisfaction in living in the US.